Associate Professor Christine Armstrong, Chair

 With a view toward career opportunities, the Department encourages integrating language study with a variety of other academic areas, such as history, philosophy, international studies, environmental studies, biology, economics, political science, and English.
 Courses in cultural studies and literature, aside from their intrinsic worth, also present multiple perspectives on other cultures and areas of intellectual experience.

 Students majoring in French must take a minimum of nine courses beyond FREN 211.
 The first six courses required for the major are FREN 213 (Cinema for French Conversation and Pronunciation), FREN 214 (Area Studies: France), FREN 215 (Intermediate French Readings and Grammar) or FREN 305 (Introduction to Francophone Texts), FREN 311 and FREN 312 (Surveys of French Literature), and FREN 418 (the Senior Seminar, to be taken during the senior year).
-The three other required courses will be literature, culture, or language courses at the upper-level.
+The three other required courses will be advanced courses in literature, culture, or language.

 Students minoring in French must take six courses beyond FREN 211: FREN 213, FREN 214, FREN 215 or FREN 305, and three advanced courses in literature, culture, or language, at least one of which must be either FREN 311 or FREN 312.